-Furthermore, effective with FHA Case Numbers assigned on or after October 15, 2019, FHA will provide financing to a Condominium Unit property that is approved in accordance with the Single Unit Approval (SUA) requirement.
+Furthermore, FHA allows financing for a Condominium Unit property that is approved in accordance with the Single Unit Approval (SUA) requirement.

 Important: FHA Streamline Refinances and HUD REO purchase transaction of a Condominium Unit Property do not require FHA Condominium Project Approval or Single Unit Approval (SUA); however, if the unit is in a Condominium Project that is FHA Approved, the FHA Condo ID must be entered when the FHA Case Number is requested on these types of transactions.